Savannah Motorcycle Accident Wrongful Death Attorney

 Noneconomic damages include harder-to-calculate losses such as pain and suffering and loss of companionship.
 Additionally, in some wrongful death cases where the responsible party acted in a particularly reckless manner, survivors may be able to recover “punitive” damages that seek to punish the wrongdoer and deter future wrongful conduct.

 When insurance is available to cover the liability of those responsible for the wrongful death of a biker, the last thing the biker’s family want to deal with while grieving their loved one is an aggressive insurance adjuster trying to get them to accept a settlement or contesting their loss.

-The dedicated motorcycle accident attorneys at Hasner Law have experience handling negotiations with insurance companies on their clients’ behalf, so that clients and their families have the time and space to mourn their loss and recover.
+The dedicated motorcycle accident attorneys at Hasner Law PC have experience handling negotiations with insurance companies on their clients’ behalf, so that clients and their families have the time and space to mourn their loss and recover.

-The Hasner Law Firm attorneys also believe in holding those responsible for wrongful deaths accountable and in working tirelessly to ensure our clients receive fair compensation.
+The Hasner Law PC attorneys also believe in holding those responsible for wrongful deaths accountable and in working tirelessly to ensure our clients receive fair compensation.
 When the insurance available isn’t enough to pay fair compensation, we work to find other potential sources.
 We employ a highly-skilled staff with experience in conducting investigations into motorcycle fatalities.

 And, we have a track record of standing firm in our demands on our clients’ behalf, whether that’s against insurance companies or the responsible parties themselves.
 We’re prepared to file lawsuits and take them to trial when necessary to protect our clients’ rights.